 Good news!
-We are pleased to say that from 4th July the playground will be re-opening, although there will be restrictions in place to minimize the chance of spreading Covid-19.
+We are pleased to say that the playground is fully open, although there are restrictions in place to minimize the chance of spreading Covid-19.

 - Normal playground rules and safety instructions, as advertised outside the gate, still apply, including no dogs and no kite flying.